Murder of Robert Eric Wone: Crime

-Late on August 2, 2006, Robert Eric Wone was fatally stabbed while staying overnight at a Swann Street, NW rowhouse in the Dupont Circle neighborhood of Washington, D.C., owned by Joseph Price (aka Joseph Anderson) and his domestic partner Victor Zaborsky, where they lived with Dylan Ward (aka Dylan Thomas) in a polyamorous relationship as a family.
-Wone had gone to Price's residence at approximately 10:30 PM after working late, as had been arranged days before.
+On August 2, 2006, Wone was fatally stabbed while staying overnight at a rowhouse on Swann Street in Washington's Dupont Circle neighborhood, owned by Price and his domestic partner Victor Zaborsky, where they lived with Dylan Ward as a polyamorous family unit.
+Wone had gone to Price's residence at approximately 10:30pm after working late, as had been arranged days before.

 Neighbors reported hearing a scream, later identified as Zaborsky's, during the 11:00pm newscast (i.e., before 11:35 PM).
-Zaborsky made a 9-1-1 call at 11:49 PM, and paramedics arrived five minutes later, followed by the officers of the Metropolitan Police Department (MPDC).
+Zaborsky made a 9-1-1 call at 11:49 PM and paramedics arrived five minutes later, followed by the officers of the Metropolitan Police Department (MPDC).
 Price phoned Wone's wife, and Wone was pronounced dead at George Washington University Hospital at 12:24 AM on August 3.

-Price, Zaborsky, and Ward all initially spoke with the police without attorneys, and video recordings of those interviews were shown at the subsequent conspiracy trial.
+Price, Zaborsky and Ward all initially spoke with the police without attorneys, and video recordings of those interviews were shown at the subsequent conspiracy trial.
 The three men denied any involvement in Wone's death and speculated that an intruder had killed him.
 The three also denied any sexual relationship with Wone, and Wone's family have described him as both "straight and happily married".
 All three men attended Wone's funeral, where Price served as a pallbearer.
 Future U.S. Attorney General Eric Holder, who at that time worked at Wone's former employer Covington & Burling, called Wone "a kind and gentle man" who was "killed in the most horrible of ways".

 Investigation

 Paramedics responding to the emergency call "found the three residents’ calm behavior unusual; none were screaming or even helping direct the paramedics".
-According to Ward's attorney, detectives who interrogated the three housemates on the night of the murder informed them that they were the main suspects in the case, and asked many sexually charged, accusatory questions.
-Three days after the murder, the Gay and Lesbian Liaison Unit of the MPDC were called in, but unit head Sgt.
+According to Ward's attorney, detectives who interrogated the three housemates on the night of the killing informed them that they were the main suspects in the case, and asked many sexually charged, accusatory questions.
+Three days after the killing, the Gay and Lesbian Liaison Unit of the MPDC were called in, but unit head Sgt.
 Brett Parson declined to discuss the unit's involvement.
 Within two weeks of the murder, police publicly alleged that the crime scene had been tampered with.
-Investigators spent more than three weeks examining the rowhouse in detail, "removing flooring, pieces of walls, a chunk of staircase, the washing machine, even sink traps".
+Investigators spent more than three weeks examining the Swann Street rowhouse in detail, "removing flooring, pieces of walls, a chunk of staircase, the washing machine, even sink traps".
 Allegations that the area around Wone's body had been cleaned were revealed in an affidavit in support of a search warrant for Price's offices at the D.C. law firm of Arent Fox.